acorg/dark-matter/doc/protein-database.md

+# THIS IS ALL OUT OF DATE!
+IGNORE.

 # Making a protein database from the RVDB nucleotide database

 There is a `Makefile` in the `misc` directory that can perform most of the